Tips for getting your best wedding images: Planning Your Wedding Day Schedule

 5:00 - ceremony (perfect light for an outdoor ceremony is one hour before sunset)

-5:30 - cocktail hour (if you do your portraits before the ceremony you can enjoy your cocktail hour with your guests or take a few more portraits - up to you!)
+5:30 - cocktail hour (if you do your portraits before the ceremony you can enjoy your cocktail hour with your guests or take a few more portraits right at sunset - up to you!)

 6:30 - dinner reception